andrefellipe/andrefellipe.github.io/content/pages/about.md

 I'm André Fellipe and I live in Natal - Brazil.

-I'm an electrical engineer student that loves The X-Files.
+I'm an electrical engineer that loves The X-Files.

 ## About this website